easyt0re/piecewiseLinearModel/README.md

 - added save mat file in *saveMultiFigs.m*

-- updated Q matrix gain in *linScript.m*
+- updated Q matrix gain in *linScriptJS.m*

 # 20190901
 ## copied 2 more controllers to *disturbTest.slx*